 Ciphers form the basis of cryptography.
-This is a list of ciphers and codes, those that need a key for encryption and decryption process and also the simple ciphers.
+This is a list of ciphers and codes, those that need a key for encryption-decryption process and also simple ciphers.

-A cipher is basically a formula or an algorithm that is done step by step for both encryption and decryption of a message.
+- Cipher or cypher – is mathematical formula or an algorithm that is done step by step for encryption and decryption of a message.

-Here is a list of 110 ciphers used from the historical ages to modern times organized in different types and categories.
+Here is a list of 110 ciphers and codes used from the historical ages to modern times organized in different types and categories.

 List of Ciphers

 This uses a set of two mobile circular disks which can rotate easily.

 This system combines two grids commonly called (Polybius) and a single key for encryption.

 This cipher uses one or two keys and it commonly used with the Italian alphabet.